ErikFougnerArnesen/TK4551---Eng-Cybernetics-Specialization-Project/README.md

 # Overview
-This tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's velocity with keyboard controls.
-The goal is to create a simple example that a complete beginner can follow and understand, even with no ROS2 or PX4 experience.
+This repository contains the work done during the TTK4551-Specialization project.
+Here we aim to control a Quadcopter drone using both the functionallity from the flight control and mission planing software Qgroundcontrol, using the MAVLink protocol.
+Aswell as usinging the offboar control mode where we can control the PX4 flightstack uning software outside of the autopilot.
+Using the Offboard control is very dangerous due to the risk of bugs/errors in the offboard control script.
+Therefore this project aims to create a safe simulation environment to simulate control scripts on an drone using PX4 autopilot in mind, before protentialy implementing it into a companion computer on a real drone.

 This repo is a derivative of Braden Wagstaff's Offboard example https://github.com/ARK-Electronics/ROS2_PX4_Offboard_Example

-I've taken form his example and added some more functionality.
+I have taken form his example and added some more functionality such as:

-## ROS2_PX4_Offboard_Example
-The content of this tutorial was migrated to Custom Modes ad written in C++, you can find it below:
-[ros2_px4_teleop_example 🎛️](https://github.com/ARK-Electronics/ros2_px4_teleop_example/tree/main)

 ## YouTube Tutorial
 Braden Wagstaff published a walkthrough tutorial on YouTube to demonstrate the example and to help beginners set up their enviornment.
-The video was super helpful, but be sure to always defer to this Readme file for instructions.
-Some changes have been made since the video was posted, meaning that though it is helpful, it is not 100% accurate.
+The video was super helpful, but be always sure to defer to this Readme file for instructions.
+Some changes have been made since the video was posted, meaning that even though it is helpful, it is not 100% accurate.
 You can watch the video [here](https://www.youtube.com/watch?v=8gKIP0OqHdQ).

+The tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's velocity with keyboard controls.
+The goal is to create a simple example that a complete beginner can follow and understand, even with no ROS2 or PX4 experience.

-### Prerequisites
+### ROS2_PX4_Offboard_Example
+The content of this tutorial was migrated to Custom Modes ad written in C++, you can find it below:
+[ros2_px4_teleop_example 🎛️](https://github.com/ARK-Electronics/ros2_px4_teleop_example/tree/main)

+## Prerequisites to use the simulator
 * ROS2 Humble
 * Gazebo Fortress
+* QGroundControl
 * PX4 Autopilot
 * Micro XRCE-DDS Agent
 * px4_msgs